NoellePatterson/ffc-readme/fall-pulse/duration.md

                          left = date - index_left
                          break
   ```
-5. If the right side of the initiation event has not already been detected as a valley within 10 days of the initiation event peak, then find the right side through the following requirements:
+5. If the right side of the fall pulse flow has not already been detected as a valley within 10 days of the fall pulse flow peak, then find the right side through the following requirements:
    1. The slope of the falling \(right-side\) limb falls below the derivative percent threshold.
    2. The flow magnitude of the far right side falls below the percentile threshold.